wonsunahn/CS1541_Project2/README.md

 doc/ : Directory where Doxygen documentation of the source code is kept.

 # Source code inherited from Project 1 with small modifications.
+five_stage_solution : **Reference solution binary** for the project.
-config.c / config.h : Functions used to parse and read in the processor configuration file.
+Makefile : The build script for the Make tool. config.c / config.h : Functions used to parse and read in the processor configuration file.
 CPU.c / CPU.h : Implements the five stages of the processor pipeline, modified to consider memory stalls. five_stage.c : Main function.
-Parses commandline arguments and invokes the five stages at every clock cycle. trace.c / trace.h : Functions to read and write the trace file. trace_generator.c : Utility program to generate a trace file of your own. trace_reader.c : Utility program to read and print out the contents of a trace file in human readable format.
+Parses commandline arguments and invokes the five stages at every clock cycle. trace.c / trace.h : Functions to read and write the trace file. trace_generator.c : Utility program to generate a trace file of your own. trace_reader.c : Utility program to read and print out the contents of a trace file in human readable format. confs/ : Directory where processor configuration files are. diffs/ : Directory with diffs between outputs/ and outputs_solution/ are stored. outputs/ : Directory where outputs after running five_stage are stored.

-# Files inherited from Project 1 with some modifications.
-five_stage_solution : **Reference solution binary** for the project.
-Makefile : The build script for the Make tool. confs/ : Directory where processor configuration files are. diffs/ : Directory with diffs between outputs/ and outputs_solution/ are stored. outputs/ : Directory where outputs after running five_stage are stored.